ppi-ag/kibana-heatmap/README.md

 **Disclaimer: This is a students project of the PPI AG and does not represent overall code quality at PPI AG.**

-Instead of displaying all Log-Events in a continues timeline as the histogramm panel the heatmap panel displays all events in time slices in a 2D and 3D View.
+Instead of displaying all Log-Events in a continuous timeline the heatmap panel displays all events in one-hour time slices.
 So you can easly analyse the activity over time in your system.

 ![alt text](../../raw/master/img/heatmap-overview.png "heatmap in 2D view")

 **The 2D view of the heatmap panel**

 ![alt text](../../raw/master/img/heatmap-3D.png "heatmap in 3D view")

 **The 3D view of the heatmap  panel**

-The current heatmap supports three diffrent colorings:
+In the current version the heatmap supports three diffrent colorings:
 ![alt text](../../raw/master/img/heatmap-coloring.png "three diffrent heatmap colorings")

+### Features in current version:
+ - legend & tooltips in 2D view
+ - panable and zoomable 3D View
+ - three diffrent color schemas

+### TODOs
+- support of aggregate functions like (min, max, mean etc. )
+- improve 3D view (tooltips, legend, etc.)
+- support for the different Kibana themes
+- adjustable time-slicing

 ### Installation

-To install the heatmap you just need to put the heatmap folder in the ```app/panels/```-Folder of your Kibana installation.
+To install the heatmap you just need to put the heatmap folder in the ```app/panels/``` direcotry of your Kibana installation.
 After that you just need to add ```heatmap``` to the panel_names list in your kibana ```config.js```.

 ```js